 Scurvy is caused by a deficiency of vitamin C. This disease has been recognized for centuries.
 It was written about by Crusaders in the 13th century, and occurred in the Middle Ages during the late winter months when fresh foods weren't available.
 Outbreaks of scurvy were documented during the Crimean War, the American Civil War and the Franco-Prussian War.
-Arctic explorers and gold prospectors in North America have experienced scurvy.
+Arctic explorers and gold prospectors in North America have come down with scurvy.

 By the 18th century the British Navy had figured out that this condition could be avoided if they carried oranges, lemons or limes on board ship and rationed them out to the sailors.
 However no one knew exactly how scurvy was caused until vitamin C was discovered in the 1930's.

 Vitamin C is required to make collagen, the connective tissue that holds our cells together.
 A deficiency can cause a break down of tendons, ligaments, bones and blood vessels.